mamachanko/cfpush/README.md

  * [ ] I can only see the n (20?) latest messages
  * [ ] I can an indicator while messages are loading
  * [ ] I can see an error if my message fails to be sent
- * [ ] when I submit a message, messages are being reloaded
+ * [ ] when my message failed to send I can easily try again
  * [ ] when I load the site I get a username assigned
+ * [ ] I can change my username
  * [ ] my username survives page reloads
- * [ ] I can the time a message was submitted at
+ * [ ] I can tell at which time a message was submitted at
- * [ ] I can tell who submitted a message
+ * [ ] I can tell which user submitted a message
+ * [ ] I can see who's online
+ * [ ] I can see who's typing
+ * [ ] I can see who joined when
+ * [ ] I can see who left when
  * [ ] when I visit the page with my mobile device, it looks good

 ### As Ash ...
+ * [ ] I can manage this backlog from within a purpose-built tool (e.g. Pivotaltracker, GitHub issues, Trello, etc.)
+ * [ ] I can share a link to a snazzy page with tutees rather than the github repository (for now it's https://mamachanko.github.io/interactive-cloud-foundry-tutorial/ maybe get a custom domain)
+ * [ ] I can manage the content of the tutorial independent of its implementation (a simple solution might be splitting into `run.sh` and `lib.sh`)
+ * [ ] I can automatically update the asciicinema recording of the tutorial
  * [ ] I know that the chat application works because it is unit tested
  * [ ] I know the whole deployment works because I can run acceptance tests
  * [x] I know that the tutorial will work for users who don't "own" `simple-chat.cfapps.io` and `message-service.cfapps.io`
  * [ ] I get feedback about the tutorial
  * [ ] I know this repository has the [right license](https://choosealicense.com)
  * [ ] I want to use `spring-data-rest` so that I don't have to worry about application logic too much
- * [ ] I want to use web sockets so that the example is less contrived
+ * [ ] I want to use web sockets so that the example is less contrived (fe, ws handler, message store)
  * [ ] I don't have to worry about Clara's environment and can simply provider them with a docker image
+ * [ ] I wonder whether I need "releases" ?
+Maybe a changelog might be nice. (needs research)